 These cupcake liner lights are so darling and creative and would look adorable hanging from the ceiling of the porch!

-We definitely want to hang some of the round bulb string lights over the top of the garden.
+We definitely wanted to hang some of the round bulb string lights over the top of the garden.
 Similar to the photos below.
-Finally found the perfect outdoor string lights here on Amazon! *UPDATE* I added some of these lights around our fire pit.
-You can see them here.
+Finally found the perfect outdoor string lights here on Amazon!

 These paper bag lights look easy and fun to do: